 About

 I recently began a postdoctoral research fellowship in the Department of Family Medicine at Dalhousie University.
-Supervised by Dr. Ruth Lavergne, I will contribute to mixed-methods, multi-provincial studies aimed at understanding the impacts of population aging on primary care needs and capacity.
+Supervised by Dr. Ruth Lavergne, I will lead mixed-methods, multi-provincial studies aimed at understanding the impacts of population aging on primary care needs and capacity.

-My main research interests are health services (health systems), primary care (family medicine), aging, health human resources, and medical education.
+My main research interests are health services (health systems), primary health care, family medicine, aging, health human resources, and medical education.
 I have experience leading observational and quasi-experimental studies using health administrative data, evidence syntheses, consensus studies, qualitative studies, and mixed-methods research.
 To date, I have published over 30 peer-reviewed articles and technical reports, including in JAMDA, BMJ Open, CMAJ Open, BMC Geriatrics, Canadian Journal on Aging, and PLOS ONE.
 I am the first-listed or senior author for two-thirds of my publications.

 I completed my higher education at the University of Waterloo (BSc, Honours Health Studies, 2019) and McMaster University (PhD, Health Research Methodology, 2024).
 I developed interests in health services and aging research while completing cooperative education terms in a variety of health care settings during my undergraduate studies.
 I began working under the supervision of Dr. Andrew Costa at the Michael G. DeGroote School of Medicine, Waterloo Regional Campus, during my final co-op term, and have continued working and training in the Department of Health Research Methods, Evidence, and Impact.